TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.4.md

 ---

-And he reasoned in the synagogue every sabbath, and persuaded Jews and Greeks.
+He reasoned in the synagogue every Sabbath, and persuaded Jews and Greeks.